portableant/museologi.st/blog/2017-01-16-cultural-heritage-spotlight-qa-with-daniel-pett-from-the-british-museum-part-1.md

 We’re also seeing our 3D work propagating onto the museum floor as handling objects (for example the Egyptian house for the Sunken Cities exhibition handling desk), as information points in gallery (for example the [Jericho Skull](https://sketchfab.com/models/bdcf4843e0964da2931aa7ab1fc1b99d), [statue of A’a](https://sketchfab.com/models/e4dd6d342fa044b99732b484985797b6) and [the Kakiemon ‘Boy on a Go board’](https://sketchfab.com/models/64dcc40a6e9249849f5735ae0ebf41c6)) and in VR work that the museum has done on the Bronze Age and African Rock Art.
 For all of these bits of work, we’ve had supportive curatorial staff who generally have been enthused by chat in the canteen at lunch.

 The use of 3D is now making things possible that the 2D representation cannot, but I do not believe Adrian Hon’s assertion that VR will break the museum.
 3D has the potential to augment, enhance and improve the museum experience.
-Other areas where we’ve started to use 3D models and printing is within exhibition design, for example instead of card board mockups of display spaces we can now print directly from CAD models saving our designers lots of time.
+Other areas where we’ve started to use 3D models and printing is within exhibition design, for example instead of cardboard mockups of display spaces we can now print directly from CAD models saving our designers lots of time.

 _Thanks again for sharing, Daniel!
 Stay tuned for Part2 of this Q&A next week._